ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-join-network.md

 {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric is a blockchain-as-a-service offering that enables you to develop, deploy, and operate blockchain applications and networks.
 You can learn more about blockchain components and how they work together by visiting the [Blockchain component overview](/docs/hlf-support?topic=hlf-support-blockchain-component-overview#blockchain-component-overview).
-This tutorial is the second part in the [sample network tutorial series](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-build-network#ibm-hlfsupport-console-build-network-sample-tutorial) and describes how to create nodes in the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console and connect them to a blockchain consortium hosted in another cluster.
+This tutorial is the second part in the [sample network tutorial series](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-build-network#ibm-hlfsupport-console-build-network-sample-tutorial) and describes how to create nodes in the Fabric Operations Console and connect them to a blockchain consortium hosted in another cluster.
 {: shortdesc}

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.

-If you have not already deployed your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console to a Kubernetes cluster, see [Getting started with {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0](/docs/hlf-support?topic=hlf-support-get-started-console-ocp).
+If you have not already deployed your Fabric Operations Console to a Kubernetes cluster, see [Getting started with {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0](/docs/hlf-support?topic=hlf-support-get-started-console-ocp).

 You need to pay close attention to the resources at your disposal when you choose to deploy nodes and create channels.
 It is your responsibility to manage your Kubernetes cluster and deploy additional resources if necessary.
 For more information about component sizings and how the console interacts with your Kubernetes Service cluster, see [Allocating resources](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-adv-deployment#ibm-hlfsupport-console-adv-deployment-allocate-resources).